Chelson Meadow Community Solar

-We are working with Plymouth City Council to develop a community-owned solar farm on the old landfill site at Chelson Meadow!
-We want you to help us make this vision come true.
+We are working with Plymouth City Council to develop a community-owned solar farm on the old landfill site at Chelson Meadow.
+You can help us make this vision come true.

-This project will bring the old landfill site at Chelson Meadow, the size of 24 football pitches, into action as a major part of the City's response to the Climate Emergency.
+This project will bring part of the old landfill site at Chelson Meadow, into action as a major part of the City's response to the Climate Emergency.
 It will:

 Our feasibility studies show that this community solar farm could generate the following local benefits:

 Chelson Meadow is an old landfill site located to the east of Plymouth, on land adjacent to the River Plym.
-The interactive map below shows the precise location.
+The interactive map below shows the exact location.

-The proposal is for a 13.2 megawatt solar farm (33,000 panels) covering approximately 15 hectares, or 24 football pitches.
-This will produce 14,284 MWh of renewable energy each year, which would power around 3,860 homes.
+The proposal is for an approximately 13 megawatt solar farm (33,000 panels) covering approximately 17.8 hectares.
+This will produce 14,284 MWh of renewable energy each year, which would power around 3,800 homes.

-We have already completed a Landscape and Visual Impact Assessment.
+We have completed a Landscape and Visual Impact Assessment (submitted in planning application and available to view here).
 As the solar farm has been designed to only occupy the low lying northern sector of Chelson Meadow, it will only be visible from a few restricted locations.
 Planting vegetation in the area will also help to screen it.

 For these viewpoints, photomontages have been created, with the proposed development superimposed onto the existing photographic view.
 The interactive map below shows these.
 Click on the camera icon to view the photographs and then click on the image to enlarge.